Bing, Banff, Boom – part 3

 The photo was taken from the Rock Pile and my hotel is to the right a bit outside the frame as you can see on the map below.

 As glaciers erode bedrock, they can deposit silt size rock particles known as rock flour.
 When these sediments enter a river, they turn the river’s color grey, light brown, iridescent blue-green, or milky white.
-When the river flows into a glacial lake such as Moraine Lake and Lake Louise in Banff NP, rock flour creates shades of turquoise.
+When the river flows into glacial lakes such as Moraine Lake and Lake Louise in Banff NP, rock flour creates shades of turquoise.
 As the increase in water flow from the glacier during snow melts and heavy rain periods increases the extent of the river’s flow, distinct layers of a different colors flow into the lake eventually dissipating and settling to give the lake its distinctive hue.

 While there’s more to see and learn, my next entries – including a visit to the towns of Banff (inside the park) where I stopped on Sunday and Canmore (just outside the park) where I had lunch on Monday and visits to Johnston Canyon and Cave and Basin – are more personal and much less technical.

-Some final notes
+Some final notes.

 Because of my upcoming trip to Spain and some extended preparations for a trip to France in April 2018, I won’t adhere to a regular publication schedule.
 So, those of you on my email list can check there, those who follow me on Twitter can watch that site, or simply check the main page from time to time.